sttp-book/sttp-book/chapters/pragmatic-testing/tdd.md

 ![Test Driven Development Cycle](img/tdd/tdd_cycle.svg)

 Given a requirement, we start by thinking of test cases.
-Often, the simplest test case we can think of, that will take us one step further in implementing this requirement.
+We often pick the simplest test case that will take us one step further in implementing this requirement.
 We then write the test.
 The test represents that small step we want to give in our implementation.
 In practice, what is the next input and output we want our code to be able to handle?
 Once you run the test, it will probably fail, as we have not written the production code yet.
 Now that we have a failing test, we write the production code that makes the test pass.
-And we aim at writing the simplest production code we can to make it pass.
+We aim at writing the simplest production code we can to make it pass.
 Once the test is green, it is time to refactor the code we just made.
 After all, when focusing on making the test pass, we might have ignored quality of our code implementation.
 We then repeat the process from the beginning.
 We stop once we are satisfied with our implementation and